 Step 2: Navigate to the location where your bootable ISO file is located, right-click on it, click 7-Zip, click Extract files and then select a new folder in your preferred location to save contents of the ISO file.
 If you’re using WinRAR or WinZip, simply right-click on the ISO file to see Extract option.

 Step 3: Once the contents of the ISO have been extracted, simply copy the file(s) that you would like to include in the ISO file.

 Step 4: Now, we need to create a bootable ISO file out of those extracted files.
 In order to do so, we need to download and install another free program called ImgBurn.

 Visit this page to download ImgBurn (free) and then run the setup file to install the same.

 Step 5: Launch ImgBurn, click Create image file from files/folders option.

 Step 6: Switch to the Advanced tab (see picture).
 Click on the Bootable Disc tab that appears when you click on the Advanced tab.

 Step 7: Next, click on the small browse icon that appears next to the Source box and browse to the new folder containing the contents of your extracted ISO file plus the newly added files.

 Once done, select a location to save the bootable ISO file that you’re going to build in a couple of minutes.
 To do so, simply click the browse icon next to the Destination box and then browse to the location where you want to save the ISO and then enter a name for the new ISO file.

-Step 9: Finally, click the small browse icon that appears next to Boot Image box and browse to the Boot folder located in the newly created folder where you have saved extracted ISO file contents.
-Select the file labelled etfsboot.com file and then click Open button.
+Step 9: Finally, click the small browse icon that appears next to the Boot Image box and browse to the Boot folder located in the newly created folder where you have saved extracted ISO file contents.
+Select the file labeled etfsboot.com file and then click the Open button.